ropenscilabs/statistical-software-review/lifecycle.md

 2. The \<package name\> package has \<N\> primary and \<N\> secondary developers.

-3. The primary users of the \<package name\> package are envisioned to be \<list envisioned user community\>, possibly of the order to
+3. The primary users of the \<package name\> package are envisioned to be \<list envisioned user community\>, possibly of the order of
   \<tens/hundreds/thousands\> of users.

 4. Following review, the \<package name\> package will